CyberFlameGO/svnpython/Doc/library/functions.rst

    present, it must be a dictionary whose keys are strings.
 It specifies keyword arguments to be added to the end of the argument list.
 Calling :func:`apply` is different from just calling ``function(args)``, since in that case there is always exactly one argument.
-The use of :func:`apply` is equivalent to ``function(*args, **keywords)``.
+The use of :func:`apply` is exactly equivalent to ``function(*args, **keywords)``.

    .. deprecated:: 2.3